About

 She has appeared on TLC, Munchies VICE, and Al Jazeera.
 Her work has been mentioned in Vogue Magazine, Vice, Al Jazeera, Brazil’s Carta Capital Magazine, Buzzfeed, the Associated Press, The Guardian, Business Insider, StarChef’s Rising Stars Magazine, Culture Magazine, Skunk Magazine, Cannabis Now Magazine, Ladybud Magazine, FSR Magazine, Denver Westword, the Aspen Times, the Summit Daily, the Cannabist, the Stoner Girls Guide, and many more.
 She has also done cannabis food writing for StickyGuide, Releaf Magazine, Smell the Truth, The Nug, PROHBTD, Whaxy, Stuff Stoners Like, the Smoking Bud, Starchef’s, Leafly, High Times Magazine, VICE, MUNCHIES, Colorado’s very own weed-rag The Daily Doobie, and many other publications.

 As a Medical Cannabis patient herself, she has extensive knowledge since early 1997 for medicinal purposes.
 She continues to strive for excellence both in cooking, baking, living foods, and Medical Cannabis knowledge.
 Her goal is to help as many Medical Cannabis patients as she possibly can creating a better quality of life for them.
 She explores the health benefits of cooking with cannabis which when balanced with good nutrition and a healthy lifestyle can help promote a longer and more fulfilling life.
-She is also a passionate yoga teacher and martial artist (Taekwondo), who draws upon inspiration from exploring the Pacific Northwest to fuel creativity in the kitchen.
-Catalano currently resides in a suburb of Seattle, Washington on a micro-farm with her husband, daughter Mary Jane, Bombay cat Mao, Russian Blue cat Rarity, Snowshoe Siamese Barry, and flock of chickens.
+She is also a passionate yoga teacher and martial artist (Taekwondo).
+Catalano also is an ardent supporter of hunting, fishing, and trapping tradition who draws upon inspiration from exploring the Pacific Northwest to fuel creativity in the kitchen.
+Catalano currently resides in a suburb of Seattle, Washington on a micro-farm with her husband, daughter Mary Jane, son Blaze, Bombay cat Mao, Russian Blue cat Rarity, and flock of chickens.

 Get in Touch: